mansavivek/Gro_Cart/README.md

-# 🛒 Gro-Cart – Online Grocery Delivery System
+# 🛒 Gro-Cart – Your Grocery Buddy

 A full-stack online grocery delivery system built with **React + Vite** (frontend) and **Python FastAPI** (backend).